urbanityllc/axthe/docs/optional.md

+prepros.io

 ### Optional

 - Also there is an S3 example for a store, as well as a distributed cache baed on SQLite.

 - And for JAMapp, optionally you can try to build a hello world Cordova based browser app.

-- Optionaly, connect the static11tyPug site (in ./optional folder) w/ Caddy/DNS.
+- Optionaly, connect the static11tyPug site (in ./optional folder) w/ Caddy+DNS.
 More static front end development based on Pug.

-- Optionaly, setup the Ackee Analytics with Caddy/DNS from optional/AckeeAnalytics folder. (it needs Mongo, you can host it on MongoDB.com)
+- Optionaly, setup the Ackee Analytics with Caddy+DNS from optional/AckeeAnalytics folder. (it needs Mongo, you can host it on MongoDB.com)

 - Optionaly, check out prepros.io to learn about generators.